techidaily/site-win11-tips/source/_posts/access-denied-secure-your-windows-environment-with-these-4-tactics.md

 `Enable-LocalUser -Name &ldquo;NewUser&rdquo;`
 5. In the above command replace NewUser with your user account name.

  When disabled, the user account will be hidden from your lock screen.
-To verify the same, press**Win + L** to[lock your Windows 11 computer](https://www.makeuseof.com/windows-11-ways-to-lock/) .
+To verify the same, press**Win + L** to [lock your Windows 11 computer](https://www.makeuseof.com/windows-11-ways-to-lock/) .
 Next, double-click on the lock screen to view the login screen.
 If disabled, the user account will appear on the lower left side of your screen.

 ## 3\.
 Disable a User Account Using the Command Prompt